julie-jiang/sudoku/README.md

 ```
 ./run_soduku --solve-all puzzle_list.txt --write allsolutions --hide
 ```
-This will write the solutions to all the puzzles listed in puzzle_list.txt to the directory `allsolutions`, provided that the directory exists.
-There will also be an additional file called `puzzle_list_solutions_list.txt` in ` allsolutions` that lists the name of all the file generated.
+This will write the solutions to all the puzzles listed in `puzzle_list.txt` to the directory `allsolutions`, provided that the directory exists.
+There will also be an additional file called `puzzle_list_solutions_list.txt` in ` allsolutions` that contains the name of all the file generated.
 ### Check
 You can also check the validity of solved puzzles.
 ```
 ./run_soduku --check my_puzzle_solution.txt
 ```
 ### Check a bunch
-Or check a bunch of puzzles given the file that contains the filenames of these
+Check a bunch of puzzles given the file that contains the filenames of these
 puzzles:
 ```
 ./run_soduku --check allsolutions/puzzle_list_solutions_list.txt